Basketball at the 2011 Island Games – Men's tournament

 The men's tournament was held from 26 June–1 July 2011 at the Medina Leisure Centre, Newport and Cowes High School, Cowes.

 Format

-The 11 teams were split into four groups, three contain of three while one group just had two teams.
+The 11 teams were split into four groups, three of three teams while one group just had two teams.
 The 2 best teams of each group advanced to the quarterfinals, while the last team of Group A–C played for places 9–11.